 The Roku TV platform gives you access to hundreds of apps and streaming services, that are available through the Roku Channel Store.
 In fact, the selection is similar to what you find on a Roku Streaming Stick or other Roku media streamer.
 Here you find big names like Amazon, Google, Hulu, Netflix, and Sling TV are all there, along with more specific interest- and network-based services like Crunchyroll, HBO Go, Twitch, and the WWE Network.

-The Roku platform isn’t quite as robust as, say, Google Cast, but it’s a handy inclusion in a budget TV.
+The Roku platform isn’t quite as robust as, say, Android TV, but it’s a handy inclusion in a budget TV.

-While the 32S327 doesn’t accept high dynamic range (HDR) content, its picture quality is impressive as compared to competitors in the same price point.
+While the 32S327 doesn’t accept high dynamic range (HDR) content like high end smart TVs, its picture quality is impressive as compared to competitors in the same price point.
 It offers acceptable color accuracy that easily matches its larger 49-inch sibling, the TCL 49S325, making the 32-inch an impressive choice if you’re buying for a small living room or just need a simple bedside TV that doesn’t cost much.

 The panel’s 1920-by-1080 (1080p) resolution should be sufficient for everyday use at home.
 Its screen brightness maxes out at 198.4cd/m2 and has a 120Hz refresh rate, which is lower than the TCL 55S425’s 244.05cd/m2, but it still better as compared to budget 32-inch television like the 32-inch Toshiba 32LF221U19 with a 720p resolution and a 60Hz refresh rate.